-The legality of the authorization and issuance of the Bonds will be covered by the final approving opinion of Orrick, Herrington & Sutcliffe LLP, Bond Counsel, New York, New York.
-The proposed form of such opinion is set forth in APPENDIX C hereto.
+The legality of the authorization and issuance of the Bonds and Notes will be covered by the final approving opinions of Orrick, Herrington & Sutcliffe LLP, Bond Counsel, New York, New York.
+The proposed forms of such opinions are set forth in APPENDIX C hereto.
+Certain legal matters with respect to the 2013 Series D Bonds and the Notes will be passed upon for the Underwriters for the Notes by their counsel Hawkins Delafield & Wood LLP, New York, New York.
+Hawkins Delafield & Wood LLP will serve as counsel to the Underwriters only with respect to the 2013 Series D Bonds and the Notes and not with respect to the 2013 Series C Bonds.